 Because anthrax is not passed from person to person, it is not necessary to take airborne or droplet precautions when in close proximity to an infected individual, and there is no need to provide prophylaxis to close contacts of an infected patient.1

 Early antibiotic treatment of anthrax is vital, as delay decreases a victim’s chance for survival.
 Although ciprofloxacin, levofloxacin, doxycycline, and penicillin are currently the only FDA-approved antibiotics for the treatment of anthrax, other antibiotics would be effective as well.8 In an emergency, public health authorities will make recommendations for treatment based on laboratory susceptibility testing.
-A regimen containing ciprofloxacin or doxycycline is recommended as first line treatment until susceptibility information is available.
-Combination therapy with additional antibiotics is recommended for treatment of both inhalational and cutaneous anthrax.
-Naturally occurring cutaneous anthrax is typically treated with antibiotics for 7 to 10 days.
-However, in an aerosol bioterrorism attack, patients with cutaneous anthrax may also have had an inhalational exposure that could lead to coincident inhalational anthrax; therefore, it is recommended that patients with either cutaneous or inhalational anthrax in the setting of bioterrorism continue antibiotic therapy for 60 days.9
+A regimen containing ciprofloxacin, meropenem, and linezolid is recommended as first line treatment until susceptibility information is available and the possibility of meningitis has been excluded.9 Antibiotic therapy should be coupled with treatment with raxibacumab, a monocolonal antibody that targets an anthrax antigen.9 Naturally occurring cutaneous anthrax is typically treated with antibiotics for 7 to 10 days.
+However, in an aerosol bioterrorism attack, patients with cutaneous anthrax may also have had an inhalational exposure that could lead to coincident inhalational anthrax; therefore, it is recommended that patients with either cutaneous or inhalational anthrax in the setting of bioterrorism continue antibiotic therapy for 60 days.10

 Clinical Presentation of Anthrax1